 A key principle of UK GDPR is accountability.
 Ensuring your staff have appropriate training is one way to demonstrate compliance as well as helping to reduce your chances of a data breach.

-- Data Protection and Marketing – with a focus on consent and common data uses such as email marketing
+- Data protection and marketing – covering consent, cookies and common data uses such as email marketing

-- Data Protection and HR – key considerations around employee personal data from recruitment to health information
+- Data protection for employers – key considerations around employer responsibilities and employee information

 What we’ll do and when

-- When you sign up for a data protection health check, we will introduce you to the senior data protection solicitor who will compile your gap analysis report.
+- When you sign up for a data protection health check, you will be introduced to one of our senior data protection solicitors who will be compiling your gap analysis report.
 At this point, you will receive access to the training videos and a questionnaire for you to complete.

-- You will then be required to fill out a questionnaire regarding your current data protection practices and compliance, this will form the basis of the gap analysis report.
-We include a Q&A video walkthrough, which provides guidance on how to complete the questionnaire, one of our legal assistants will be available to support you through this step (the package allows for 30 mins of legal assistant time, any extra time spent will be chargeable*).
+- You will then be required to complete the questionnaire regarding your organisation’s current data protection practices and compliance, which will form the basis of the gap analysis report.
+We include a Q&A video walkthrough, which provides guidance on how to complete the questionnaire.

-- Once the questionnaire is completed, your assigned solicitor will compile your gap analysis report.
+- Once we receive your completed questionnaire, your assigned solicitor will compile your gap analysis report.
 We will aim to deliver this within one week of receiving your completed questionnaire.

-- The package is delivered at a set price – five hours of solicitor’s time (not including any ‘extra’ time incurred*).
-You will be billed at the end of the month in which you receive the report.
+- The package is delivered at a set price – five hours of a solicitor’s time.
+You will be invoiced for this at the time of instruction.

 What happens after you receive your report?